 What I dislike about this feature is how, at the end of a camera movement, the digital IS slightly rotates the image to straighten the vertical (horizontal) lines.
 So handheld pans always seem to finish with this little corrective rotation at the end of the pan.

-On the plus side, a number of Canon lenses provide optical stabilization.
+On the plus side, several Canon lenses provide optical stabilization.
 But it would be much better if the camera offered 5-axis sensor stabilization.
 Perhaps future versions of the EOS-R will include IBS.

 Video resolution and lens mount type